dikortis/LetsTalkETC/Episodes/Episode_2.md

  that's true
-I think even the way the last hard fork went that we did that was for a protocol update was really really smooth uh so as long as we continue to update the code base and do protocol Forks or protocol updates really they are since I think
+I think even the way the last hard fork went that we did that was for a protocol update was really smooth so as long as we continue to update the code base and do protocol Forks or protocol updates really they are since I think